Medical Aid in Dying: A Winning Issue for Governor Hochul

 Vermont Governor Peter Shumlin was reelected in 2014 after signing legislation in 2013.

-Oregon Governor John Kitzhaber was reelected in 1998 after the state’s landmark Death with Dignity Act took effect in 1997.
+Oregon Governor John Kitzhaber was reelected in 1998 after the state’s landmark Death with Dignity Act

 Governor Ned Lamont of Connecticut said he supports aid-in-dying legislation.